LIGHTHOUSE PRINCIPLE: RISK MANAGEMENT

 Our Risk Management Framework is developed in line with NSW Treasury’s Internal Audit and Risk Management Policy for the NSW Public Sector (TPP 15-03), the Risk Management Toolkit (TPP 12-03), the Australian/New Zealand Risk Management Standard (AS/ NZS ISO 31000:2009), and the Accounting Professional and Ethical Standards Board’s professional risk management standard (APES 325 Risk Management for Firms).

-- incorporated risk identification in the annual strategic planning process
+- better integrated risk management with our strategic and business planning processes, including incorporating risk identification in the annual strategic planning process

 Our insurance cover is provided by the Treasury Managed Fund in respect of:

 - workers’ compensation according to NSW statute

 - property (full replacement, new for old, consequential loss, and business continuity costs or losses of revenue)